-1.4.2 Data sheets
+1.4.2 Specifications and product brochures

-The data sheet contains the technical specifications of the R&S Pulse Sequencer.
+The specifications document, also known as the data sheet, contains the technical specifications of the R&S Pulse Sequencer.
 It also lists the options and their order numbers as well as optional accessories.